domainmod/domainmod/README.md

 # About
 Domain Manager is a web-based application written in PHP & MySQL used to manage a collection of domain names.
+Domain Manager also includes a fully functional Data Warehouse framework that allows you to import your web server data so that you can view, export, and report on your live data.
+Currently the Data Warehouse only supports servers running WHM/cPanel, but further support will be added in the future.

 # Live Demo
 Not sure if the Domain Manager is what you're looking for?
 Don't want to waste your time installing it only to find out that it's not?
-As developers ourselves, we hate when that happens, so AYS Media always tries to run live demos of our products so that we don't waste your time.
+As a developer myself, I hate when that happens, so I always try to run live demos so you don't waste your time.

-So go ahead, take our live demo for a test drive before you install! http://demos.aysmedia.com/domainmanager/
+So go ahead, take live demo for a test drive before you install! http://demos.aysmedia.com/domainmanager/

 # Downloading
 You have two options for downloading the Domain Manager.

-NOTE: Whenever possible we recommend that you use option #1, the git repository download directly from your server.
+NOTE: Whenever possible I recommend that you use option #1, the git repository download directly from your server.
 Not only is it a nice quick install, but it makes upgrading a breeze (more info below).

 1. Use git right from your server to retrieve the source code.
 To do so, change to the directory where you want to install Domain Manager and run the following command: